hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 ![business settings](assets/business_settings.png)

-To add to that, one can edit the flag only if they have the below mentioned permission
+To add to that, one can edit the flag only if they have access to the below mentioned feature.
 ```
 athena_business_settings_edit
 ```